habuma/spring-data-and-valkey/README.md

-# Spring Data Redis and Valkey
+# Spring Data and Valkey

 This project is a simple example of how to use Spring Data Redis with [Valkey](https://valkey.io/).
 It should come as no surprise that Spring